ddmkr/demo-les/chapter1.md

   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:70bd65f8c9
-## A really bad movie
+## A really bad books

 Have a look at the plot that showed up in the viewer to the right.
-Which type of movie has the worst rating assigned to it?
+Which type of books has the worst rating assigned to it?

 *** =instructions
 - Adventure
 - Action
 - Animation
 - Comedy
+- Horror

 *** =hint
 Have a look at the plot.
 Which color does the point with the lowest rating have?